benjymous/annotations/sandman/sandman.21.md

 James Joyce's final novel _Finnegans Wake_, because of the description of it as a confusing, contradictory, circular dream, a model of the world in which virtually any situation or story can be mirrored.

+His role as owner of The book that contains everything (a favourite theme of JLB e.g. in _The Book of Sand_, _Library of Babel_ and elsewhere), then we have Destiny's blindness.
+In fact, it's not clear whether Destiny is blind;
+anyway, Borges was.

 	Panel 3:  Note the crosstalk between Dream and Destiny's spheres...
 	Panel 6:  ...although there is no real crosstalk between Death's and Destiny's spheres.